gavinrozzi/grwebsite/content/home/support.md

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "Support Gavin's Work" subtitle = "How to support the journalism of Gavin Rozzi"
+title = "Support Gavin's Work"
+#subtitle = "How to support Gavin Rozzi's work"

 # Order that this section will appear in.
 weight = 70